Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Hamiltonian Deep Neural Networks

 where $j=0,1,\dots, N-1$.
-In general, computing the updates $(\mathbf{p}_{j+1},\mathbf{q}_{j+1})$ as per \eqref{eq:implicit_euler} involves solving a system of equations.
-We refer the reader to~\cite{RN11553, DeepImplicitLayers} for computational aspects of deep learning with implicit layers.
-To make the updates \eqref{eq:implicit_euler} easily computable, one can further assume that
+In general, computing the updates $(\mathbf{p}_{j+1},\mathbf{q}_{j+1})$ as per \eqref{eq:implicit_euler} involves solving a system of implicit equations.
+For computational aspects of deep learning with implicit layers, we refer the reader to~\cite{RN11553, bai2019deep}.
+Since implicit equations can be hard to solve, to make the updates \eqref{eq:implicit_euler} easily computable one can further assume that

 which yields the layer equations